IDS-702-F20/final-project-yangxiaohan57/Presentation/README.md

-# Final-Project/Presentation
+# Project Presentation

-Place presentation files here
+Project presentation slides can be found in this directory.